rcsoccersim/rcsoccersim.github.io/docs/papers/robocup2024/index.md

 ### [CYRUS2024](./TDP_CYRUS2024.pdf)

-- Observation Denoising in CYRUS Soccer Simulation 2D Team For RoboCup 2024
+- 📄 **Title**: Observation Denoising in CYRUS Soccer Simulation 2D Team For RoboCup 2024
-- Nader Zare, Aref Sayareh, Sadra Khanjari, and Arad Firouzkouhi
+- ✍️ **Authors**: Nader Zare, Aref Sayareh, Sadra Khanjari, and Arad Firouzkouhi
-- In the Soccer Simulation 2D environment, accurate observa- tion is crucial for effective decision-making.
+- 📜 **Abstract**: In the Soccer Simulation 2D environment, accurate observa- tion is crucial for effective decision-making.
 However, challenges such as partial observation and noisy data can hinder performance.
 To address these issues, we propose a denoising algorithm that leverages predictive